bijuice/pull-request-documenter/README.md

 # Pull Request Documenter

-A simple documentation script that fetches the latest pull request from a repo and generates a change request form using the Open AI API.
+A simple documentation script that fetches the latest pull request from a repo and creates a summary of the changes within the request.

 ## Requirements